tadashibashi/juce-cmake-plugin-template/ReadMe.md

 - CMakeLists.txt is where you can configure the project -- project name, manufacturer, plugin type, compile defs etc.
-- Add all source files to `src/` and write each in the CMakeLists.txt `target_sources` command.
+- When adding, removing, or renaming source files, please make sure to update them in CMakeLists.txt `target_sources` command (file glob not used)